-Include biodiversity and resilience goals in the planning and management of natural and working lands (both public and private).
+Strategy 2: Include biodiversity and resilience goals in the planning and management of natural and working lands (both public and private).

 Through careful study, monitoring, and planning, we can develop a shared understanding of how to optimize the many benefits of Vermont’s lands and waters while making significant progress towards our climate goals.
 These plans need the support of strong policies and programs that provide both restrictions and incentives to guide land use in order to be effective.

 Improve statewide forest planning efforts on State and Federal Lands, including development of an action plan by ANR for how State Lands will help accomplish Vermont Conservation Design targets by 2030 and 2050, and collaborate with the U.S. Forest Service (Green Mountain National Forest) planners for more unified forest planning across the state.